-(3) Net income attributable to common shareholders includes the gain of \$3,035 (\$5,058 pre-tax) realized on the sale of utility systems.
-The gain is reported in the 2011 consolidated statement of net income as a reduction to operations and maintenance expense.

-(4) Net income attributable to common shareholders includes the gain of \$605 (\$1,009 pre-tax) realized on the sale of a utility system.
-The gain is reported in the 2009 consolidated statement of net income as a reduction to operations and maintenance expense.

-(5) See Results of Operations - Income Taxes for a discussion of the effective tax rate change for 2013 and 2012.
+- (1) Net income attributable to common shareholders includes the gain of \$615 (\$1,025 pre-tax) realized on the sale of a utility system.
+The gain is reported in the 2013 consolidated statement of net income as a reduction to operations and maintenance expense. - (2) 2012 utility customers were impacted by the addition of 65,577 utility customers associated with utility systems acquired. - (3) Net income attributable to common shareholders includes the gain of \$3,035 (\$5,058 pre-tax) realized on the sale of utility systems.
+The gain is reported in the 2011 consolidated statement of net income as a reduction to operations and maintenance expense. - (4) See Results of Operations Income Taxes for a discussion of the effective tax rate change for 2014, 2013, and 2012.

-Management's Discussion and Analysis of Financial Condition and Results of Operations (continued) (In thousands of dollars, except per share amounts)
+Management's Discussion and Analysis of Financial Condition and Results of Operations (continued)